DeepikaMamidipelly/Deepika-Mamidipelly/README.md

 💡 :Experienced in Back-end development

-📚 :Currently pursuing Masters in Computer Science
+📚 :Currently pursuing Masters in Computer Science at University of Texas at Dallas

 😍 :Passionate about developing.